raspberrypilearning/slug/en/step_7.md

 Creating the vegetables is fairly straightforward:

-1. Pick a random coordinate on the LED matrix
+1. Pick a `x, y` random coordinate on the LED matrix
-2. Check if this coordinate is where the slug currently is
+2. Check if this coordinate is currently inhabited by the slug
 3. If it is, repeat steps 1 and 2 until you pick a location that is outside the slug
 4. Draw the vegetable on the LED matrix
 5. Keep track of this vegetable's location in a list